 Ghost Whey Protein Taste

-I tried the Milk Chocolate flavor, and it was excellent.
+First of all, the Milk Chocolate flavor was excellent.
 Normally it takes a whole lot of artificial ingredients to make a protein powder that tastes great with water, but Ghost tastes fantastic with water.
 With whole milk, I found it just a little too sweet and creamy, but I think it would work really well with low-fat milk or almond milk.

 Ghost has pulled off the rare feat of producing a whey powder that’s low in carbs, low in fat, low in artificial ingredients, free of soy and gluten, and tastes amazing with water.
 The biggest downside is the price and you may take issue with the inclusion of sucralose as well.
 But if money is no object and you can handle a little Splenda, this protein powder can happily fit into just about any diet.